Halle/100percenthuman/content/english/_index.md

     image: "/images/banner.png"
     content: "100% Human: UI Tests is a six week program to get your most important product interactions under test:"
     bulletpoints:
-      - "**Week one:** onboard into your project, add UI test velocity/sustainability features to your codebase, stack-rank your tests via a weighted system of frequency, adjacency to your USP, security, and complexity."
+      - "**Week one:** onboard into your project, add UI and e2e test velocity/sustainability features to your codebase, stack-rank your tests via a weighted system of frequency, adjacency to your USP, security, and complexity."
       - "**Week two:** write your easiest, most crucial tests to smoke out and address any integration issues that didn't come up in onboarding."
       - "**Week three:** write your most challenging, most crucial tests to find and solve the outer limits of your testing challenges, so you will be in a great position to add sustainable tests after the program is over."
       - "**Weeks four through six:** write as many of your top-ranked remaining tests as possible in the time remaining, leaving you with a working test plan that addresses your most important interactions, which you will be able to add to with fewer pain points."